rohan843/isc2-cc-cert-notes/README.md

 The level of cybersecurity involved depends on the amount of risk that an entity is willing to accept.

-Risk refers to the potential consequences of what happens in our environment.
+**Risk refers to the potential consequences of what happens in our environment.**

-We evaluate risk, and then implement security controls to help mitigate the risk to an acceptable level.
+We evaluate risk, and then **implement security controls to help mitigate the risk to an _acceptable level_**.

 Risks can vary from malware, social engineering, denial of service attacks, fires, crimes, natural disasters, etc.